MDABUSAYED1/unis-students-future-XD/README.md

 #### 0009.c - solution to checking if the number array is palindrome
 #### 0010.c - solution to finding the multiplied value of two largest elments in an array
 #### 0011.c - solution to finding the sum of two matrices
-#### 0011.c - solution to finding the sum of elements in specific column for a matrice
+#### 0012.c - solution to finding the sum of elements in specific column for a matrice
+#### 0013.c - solution to making a transpose matrix